 - All players must have shin pads, appropriate protective clothing (for example goalie gloves) and footwear suitable for the playing surface.

-- Players should bring a drink to every match or training session; due to hygiene concerns the club will no longer provide water bottles.
+- Players should bring a drink to every match or training session; due to hygiene concerns the club does not provide water bottles.

-- No player should train or play with jewellery.
+- No player should train or play with jewellery, especially pierced earrings.

 - Any player requiring glasses should, where possible, wear contact lenses or sports glasses, anyone choosing to train in normal glasses does so at their own risk.
 Please refer to the relevant League guidelines for match day information.

 - All long hair should be appropriately tied back.

 - For Junior players (U18’s), it is each parent/guardian’s responsibility to ensure that their children are suitably dressed for the weather for all matches and training sessions.
 Football can be played in very cold and wet conditions and children need to be suitably dressed.
 Please take note of the following:

 As a club we recognise that, during cold weather, it is difficult for players who are on the touchline.
 Each Manager will endeavour to rotate players, however, as a minimum, players should attend training and matches with a coat or training jacket to wear over their kit.
 Under kit thermals are also highly recommended, which must be the same colour as the match day kit (shorts and tops).